5 Techniques to Help Manage Employees in Other Locations

 Written by Dave Seiler, Chief Operating Officer

-Since joining First Business, as well as in my prior work life, I have had the opportunity to manage employees or teams who work in different locations.
-First Business is investing in smart growth, and, as a result, our staff has grown in the last five years, with several locations throughout the country and remote employees, as well.
+Since joining First Business Bank, as well as in my prior work life, I have had the opportunity to manage employees or teams who work in different locations.
+First Business Bank is investing in smart growth, and, as a result, our staff has grown in the last five years, with several locations throughout the country and remote employees, as well.

 As our company grows, many of us will be required to manage employees who work in other locations.
 Over time, I developed a few techniques that help me be more effective and hopefully help employees with whom I work feel more connected to the organization.
 The following are some techniques or strategies that have worked well for me: